She Came from Heaven by Way of China

 Two weeks later, we received another call.
 Our daughter was ill and in the hospital.
 They asked, "Do you want another child?"
 Our immediate response was, "No." We wanted to know the details of her illness.

 Through a very frustrating few weeks, we tried to obtain information.
 We used a Chinese translator via AT&T and spoke directly to the orphanage director.
 To this day, we are not truly clear about all the details of our daughter's illness.
-We were unable to travel with our designated travel group as scheduled because we had to wait for our daughter to come out of the hospital and gain strength to make the arduous trip to the U.S. We prayed, and the brothers and sisters of our branch prayed.
-Even the workers in our adoption agency prayed on Caterina’s behalf.
+We were unable to travel with our designated travel group as scheduled because we had to wait for our daughter to come out of the hospital and gain strength to make the trip to the United States.
+We prayed, and the brothers and sisters of our branch prayed.
+Even the workers in our adoption agency prayed.

 Within a couple of weeks, we received an email from the orphanage along with some pictures of our daughter so we could see how she was doing.
 She was out of the hospital.
 The most significant thing is that in the pictures, she was wearing the Peter Pan collar that I saw in my vision.
 I knew without a doubt that she was surely the one that God planned for us.

-We made the trip to China and adopted our daughter, Caterina, on August 6, 2002.
-My grandmother's name is Caterina, and my husband, Brother Anthony's grandmother's name is Caterina as well.
-Praise God, Caterina is a very healthy, bright, and energetic daughter, who recently turned 16.
+We made the trip to China, and adopted our daughter, Caterina, on August 6, 2002.
+My grandmother's name is Caterina, and Brother Anthony's grandmother's name is Caterina as well.
+Praise God, Caterina is a very healthy, bright, and energetic daughter.
 She is so precious to us, and we are thankful that God chose her to be part of our family.

-Since then, the Lord has provided the means for us to adopt another baby girl from China, who is now 13 years old.
+Since then the Lord has provided the means for us to adopt another baby girl from China, who is now 9 years old.
 Each day I reflect on the verse in James, and I pray that I will demonstrate pure religion to those I come in contact with each day.
-Our prayer is that God may use our family to bring the gospel to China and gather His children from the east to the west.
+Our prayer is that God may use our family to bring the gospel to China and gather His children from the East to the West.